-Heckmondwike Grammar School Academy Trust continued to be impacted by Covid-19 absence and students achieved an attendance level of 94.1%.
+Heckmondwike Grammar School Academy Trust students achieved an attendance level of 97.3%.

 Other accomplishments

 The school remains a place where students can gain a vast range of enriching experiences above and beyond the outstanding work done in the classroom.
 A host of trips and expeditions to UK and foreign destinations, musical and theatrical productions, sports and cultural activities, charity events and competitions combine with the academic curriculum to give opportunities to develop all the skills and attributes that will enable our students to make a profound contribution beyond school.
 The school provides an impressive array of lunch time clubs, house activities and supports many charitable events, alongside the academic curriculum.